Electric dreams for Southend airport after easyJet and Ryanair fly away

 Early on in the coronavirus pandemic, easyJet pulled out – retreating to its Gatwick and Luton hubs as passenger traffic dried up.
 This summer, Ryanair is the main show in town.
 But Europe’s biggest budget airline is to leave at the end of October.

 London is far from being the aviation capital of Europe, let alone the world.
 The government, whose constantly changing and far-from-rational travel restrictions have been largely responsible for the slump, appears content that flights and passenger numbers have collapsed.
-With carriers coalescing around larger airports where slots are now easy to come by, Southend’s current raison d’être has vanished once again along with the planes.
+With carriers coalescing around larger airports where slots are now easy to come by, Southend’s current raison d’être has vanished once again, along with the planes.

 Hibernation looks set to start from November, give or take some cargo and maintenance operations and the occasional cameo as a stand-in for London City when fog comes down in Docklands.